Electricity sector in Kosovo: Solar

 Kosovo has the potential of capturing solar energy directly and converting it to electricity.
 The region of highest solar potential based on global horizontal irradiation is the southwestern part of Kosovo, centred around the city of Gjakova.
 Solar power is already used on the roofs of some buildings.
 JAHA SOLAR, a subsidiary of the larger JAHA-Group, was founded in 2016 and is the first producer of solar panels in the Western Balkans.

 In late December 2022, Kosovo became the first country in the Western Balkans Economy to use solar energy for district heating.
-Kosovo’s Minister of Finance, Labour and Transfers, Hekuran Murati, said the project would ensure access to the central heating system for about 38,000 citizens.
+Kosovo's Minister of Finance, Labour and Transfers, Hekuran Murati, said the project would ensure access to the central heating system for about 38,000 citizens.

+Kosovo Energy Corporation has planned a 100 MW solar power plant near Prishtina, the largest solar power plant in Kosovo.
+The solar power plant is estimated to have an annual output of 169 GWh.

 Transmission

 Kosovo is a key point in Southeast Europe because of its geographic position in the center of the region.
 As such, electrical energy transmission system is very well connected to neighboring systems with transmission lines of 400 kV level.
 Transmission System and Market Operator (KOSTT) was founded in 2006 and it is a public company, responsible for operation planning, maintenance and development of transmission network and interconnection with neighboring energetic systems, in order to retain supply insurance in Kosovo.
 KOSTT is also responsible for the operation of electrical energy market in Kosovo.
 Kosovo was part of the Regional Energy Community and was connected with the regional system through interconnections with Serbia, North Macedonia, Montenegro and Albania.
 KOSTT made an agreement with ENTSO-E so Kosovo gets his own independent region of energy administration.
 Kosovo gets full independence and control of its energy industry.

 400 kV transmission lines between Albania and Kosovo, also known as "Energy Highway".

 After the agreement between KOSTT-ENTSO-E, Kosovo made a joint with Albania and the 400 kV interconnection known as "Energy Highway" (or in Albanian "Autostrada Energjetike"), which was finished in 2016, but it was enabled in 2020, opening the way for the establishment of a joint power exchange between Kosovo and Albania.